Located in North Philadelphia and opening in 1909

 was built where very few buildings existed.

-1913 when seating was added in left field.
-The biggest change
+was added in left field.
+The largest expansion

-at Shibe Park occurred in 1925.
-All of the remaining grandstands
+occurred in 1925 when the all of the remaining

 12 foot right field wall could watch the game for cheaper prices

-were added to Shibe Park and the first night game was played on May
+installed lights and the first night game played at

 when the Philadelphia Phillies moved three blocks west from the aging Baker Bowl